niels-slotboom/notes/Submanifolds.typ

 $
   S[g] = integral_(cal(M)) d^m x sqrt(g) cal(R).
 $
-To do this, we require a decomposition of the Ricci scalar $cal(R)$ (associated to the Levi-Civita connection) in terms of quantities related to the foliation, such as the intrinsic and extrinsic curvatures and the normal vector field.
-This is the decomposition we derive in this section.
+To do this, we require a decomposition of the Ricci scalar $cal(R)$ (associated to the Levi-Civita connection) in terms of the metric functions $alpha, beta_i, gamma_(i j)$---these are the degrees of freedom of an ADM-decomposed metric.
+The goal of this section is to derive such a decomposition of the Ricci scalar, known as the ADM Lagrangian density.

 To carry out this derivation, it is instructive to use foliation-adapted coordinates $x^mu = (t,y^i)$ and to express components in the basis $E_A = (E_perp, E_i)$ with
 $